 The Institute of Technology Blanchardstown campus, part of TU Dublin, offers courses in a wide range of subjects and makes awards from higher certificates to PhDs.
 It has a large selection of lively sporting clubs, devoted to everything from football to martial arts.
 The ITB International Office is on hand to welcome international students and ensure that they have a rich and rewarding experience.

 The Institute of Technology Tallaght campus, part of TU Dublin, offers courses in advertising and marketing, accountancy and professional services, computing and IT, science and engineering, and the humanities.
 It confers awards from higher certificates to postgraduate diplomas.
 The ITT International Office is on hand to support students moving to Ireland for their studies and runs scholarship programs with several countries.

 Maynooth University (NUIM)

-Maynooth University is Ireland’s fastest growing university.
+Maynooth University is Ireland’s fastest-growing university.
 It has over 11,000 students from more than 90 countries.
 Although it appears in the Times Higher Education ‘Young Universities’ listings, its tradition of academic excellence in the humanities and sciences can be traced back to 1795.
-Located in Ireland’s only university town, 25 kilometres west from the centre of Dublin, it is easily accessible by car, bus, bicycle and train.
+Located in Ireland’s only university town, 25 kilometres west of the centre of Dublin, it is easily accessible by car, bus, bicycle and train.

 With seven cutting-edge research institutes and an excellent record for commercialising its research, Maynooth provides many opportunities for students to further their academic or professional careers.